Careers

 • A substantive book review that you have posted online

-For the Marketing Intern position a writing sample could be:
+For the Marketing Intern position, a writing sample could be:

 • A newspaper or magazine article you wrote

-• A project that you worked on
+• A project that you worked on, such as:

-• Pitch letter
+• A pitch letter

-• Press release
+• A press release

-• Publicity campaign
+• A publicity campaign

 • An essay or paper that you did well on

-For the Publishing Intern Position a writing sample could be:
+For the Publishing Intern position, a writing sample could be:

 • An essay or paper that you did well on